HongmingTang060313/FR-DEEP/index.md

 ### Jupyter Notebooks

-An example of classification using the FRDEEPN class in PyTorch is provided as a Jupyter notebook [extracting an individual channel as a greyscale image](https://github.com/HongmingTang060313/FR-DEEP/blob/master/FRDEEP_tutorial_channel.ipynb).
+An example of classification using the FRDEEPN class in PyTorch is provided as a Jupyter notebook using the [NVSS dataset](https://github.com/HongmingTang060313/FR-DEEP/blob/master/FRDEEP_tutorial_NVSS.ipynb) or using the [FIRST dataset](https://github.com/HongmingTang060313/FR-DEEP/blob/master/FRDEEP_tutorial_FIRST.ipynb).